camilagomo/camilagomo/README.md

 My skills include:

 - Test planning including exploratory, manual, automated, functional, and non-functional tests;
-- Develop and executing automated tests with Cypress, Postman, and Insomnia;
+- Develop and executing automated tests with Cypress, Playwrihgt, Postman, and Insomnia;
 - Working in agile environments with methodologies like Kanban and Scrum, collaborating with multidisciplinary teams;

 Automation & Testing Tools: